 Right.

-that they can point to because they hate him so much.
+There's no accomplishment that they can point to because they hate him so much.

-Well, look, Sean, I was with the CEO today who showed me his internal payroll, and it said amount of benefit due to tax cuts per employee and the amount of bonus payments.
+Well, look, Sean, I was with the CEO today who showed me his internal payroll and it said amount of benefit due to tax cuts per employee and the amount of bonus payments.

-That is huge stuff, and if the Republicans can package it, they can turn around a political situation that until recently has favored the Democrats.
+And if the Republicans can package it, they can turn around a political situation that until recently has favored the Democrats.

-And I would tell my Democratic friends, not many listen to you, Sean, but they should, I would say to them negotiate with the president rather than blasting him say okay where's the proof what do you want to do?
+And I would tell my Democratic friends, not many listen to you, Sean, but they should.

 How can we get deals done?

-But to just do what Pelosi did is just ridiculous Sean.
+But to just do what Pelosi did is just ridiculous, Sean.

-I was embarrassed as an American not just as a Democrat but as an American for the rhetoric, the hate, the bile, and frankly the ignorance.
+I was embarrassed as an American, not just as a Democrat, but as an American, for the rhetoric, the hate, the bile, and frankly, the ignorance.

-What is your take on Joe Kennedy and you know I don't know what to make of what was going on and hanging down from his lip or it looked like I don't know chapstick, vassal I don't know what people put on their lips these days.
+And, you know, I don't know what to make of what was going on and hanging down from his lip, or it looked like, I don't know, chapstick, vascular.

-I don't put anything on mine but I I and then Joe Kennedy it seemed like such a stretch to go from the president State of the Union and then to have a Massachusetts liberal with a big name that's loaded give a speech.
+And then Joe Kennedy, it seemed like such a stretch to go from the president, state of the union, and then to have a Massachusetts liberal with a big name that's loaded give a speech.

-So they said well let's find a young liberal still be wrong and out of touch.
+Still be wrong and out of touch.

 Right, right.